ecmwf/earthkit-hydro/docs/source/userguide/loading_a_river_network.rst

     # Load the EFAS version 5 river network
     network = ekh.river_network.load("efas", "5")

 This is the most convenient and performant way to load a river network, and is therefore recommended for most users.
+For a full list of networks, view the API reference :doc:`../autodocs/earthkit.hydro.river_network`.

 Custom river networks
 ---------------------
 If a river network is not available via `ekh.river_network.load`, it is possible to create a custom river network from scratch.
-Many different formats and sources are supported.
+Many different formats and sources are supported, as detailed in the API reference :doc:`../autodocs/earthkit.hydro.river_network`.

 .. code-block:: python